-Enjoy listening to longer stories and remember much of what happens.
+Enjoy listening to longer stories and can remember much of what happens.

-Pay attention to more than one thing at a time Use a wider range of vocabulary.
+Pay attention to more than one thing at a time, which can be difficult.

+Use a wider range of vocabulary.

 Understand a question or instruction that has two parts, such as "Get your coat and wait at the door".
 Understand 'why' questions, like: "Why do you think the caterpillar got so fat?"